 Kate Heinen, LMSW CFSW received her Master's in Social Work from the University of Missouri - Kansas City and her undergraduate degree in Film & Media and American Studies from the University of Kansas.
 Her social work is focused on practicing trauma-informed therapy, education, community activism, and policy interventions for systemic change.

-Kate Heinen received her Master's in Social Work from the University of Missouri - Kansas City and her undergraduate degree in Theatre & Film and American Studies from the University of Kansas.
-Although her social work practice is focused on education, community activism, and policy interventions for systemic change, Kate has also worked on-call for Johnson County Mental Health providing mental health crisis intervention services and has served local neighborhood organizations, particularly in regards to demolitions of large structures in residential neighborhoods.
-Prior to working at the Metropolitan Organization to Counter Sexual Assault where she serves as the Coordinator of Community Engagement, Kate served as the Domestic Violence & Child Abuse Victim Advocate for the Kansas City Prosecutor's Office and provided crisis intervention services for Rose Brooks Center's emergency shelter and safe housing programs.
+Kate practices Dialetical Behavior Therapy (DBT) for individuals suffering from post-traumatic stress, borderline personality disorder, anxiety, and depression.
+Prior to practicing therapy full time, Kate worked on-call for Johnson County Mental Health providing mental health crisis intervention services and has served local neighborhood organizations, particularly in regards to demolitions of large structures in residential neighborhoods.
+Prior to working for six years at the Metropolitan Organization to Counter Sexual Assault where she served as the Coordinator of Community Engagement, Kate served as the Domestic Violence & Child Abuse Victim Advocate for the Kansas City Prosecutor's Office and provided crisis intervention services for Rose Brooks Center's emergency shelter and safe housing programs.

 Kate was appointed as the 2019-2021 Co-Chair for the Women's Equality Coalition of Greater Kansas City and was elected in 2020 as a board member for Women in Film + Media KC.

 In her spare time, Kate writes short stories and essays, plays music, and is a hobbyist filmmaker focused on social justice documentaries.